cnthiesen/quantum-innovation-challenge/index.md

 </div>

 - Five teams will be selected to present their work at the [European Quantum Technologies Conference 2025 (EQTC)](https://eqtc2025.ku.dk/) in Copenhagen.
-- After the announcement of the finalists at EQTC in November, the top 5 teams gain access to the GEFION Supercomputer to continue develop of their models.
-Submission deadline for the second phase is expected to be end of January 2026 with announcement of the final winner in Q1 2026
+- After the announcement of the finalists at EQTC in November, the 5 finalists gain access to the GEFION Supercomputer to continue the development of their models.
+Submission deadline for the second phase is expected to be end of January 2026 with announcement of the final winner in Q1 2026.
-- The winning solution will be announced in Spring 2026 during another leading European quantum event.
+- The winning solution will be announced in Spring 2026 during another leading European quantum event and a prize is offered for the final winning team in the form of extended free access to the Gefion AI supercomputer, sponsored by DCAI.
 - Networking and access to a global community of experts from the academic and industrial life science community.
 - Working on a relevant life science use case with feedback and mentoring from leading industry partners, investors, and experts.
-- Direct access and support from Gefion, one of the fastest supercomputers globally, to run your challenge code (top 5 teams).
+- Direct access and support from Gefion, one of the fastest supercomputers globally, to run your challenge code (5 finalists).
-- Global marketing and branding with free tickets to EQTC 2025, presentation opportunities and further fostering of relationships (top 5 teams).
+- Global marketing and branding with free tickets to EQTC 2025, presentation opportunities and further fostering of relationships (5 finalists).
 - Novo Holdings and QAI Ventures will help to facilitate access to their global investor network.
 - Onboarding to the global QAI Ventures ecosystem with 1 year of exclusive 1:1 mentoring from investment and technology experts and a ticket to the QAI Ventures speed dating session to join upcoming venture building or accelerator programs (top 3 teams).